 The access Rights on a Record may need to be altered.
 This could be to give a different Team access to a Record or to change the Access for a Record from Full to ReadOnly for a User.

 To add a new Access Right click on '+' this will then give you three options to fill in.
 First set the Access Type.
 Next choose if the Access Level is for a Team, a User or all Users.
 Finally select the User or Team that the access right is relevant to.

 Confirm Access Right Selection

-Once you are happy that the Access Rights are correct for a Record, click on the tick icon at the top right of the pane.
-This will then confirm your selection of Access Rights and make the updates that you have requested.
+Once you are happy that the Access Rights are correct for a Record, simply click anywhere outside the pane and the changes will be saved.